Cicero Washington Pruitt: Mission to North China

 In January 1882, he traveled to China as a missionary and was stationed in Huangxian in North China, where he met his first wife, Ida Tiffany; she died two years later.
 Later he married Anna Seward Pruitt and they opened a school for boys that subsequently merged with the Carter School for Girls and Bush Theological Seminary, and became the North China Baptist College.
 It is still under operation today under another name.
 Also the church that he, and Anna Seward (and perhaps Ida Tiffany) planted still offers services, over 100 years later.

 C.W. and Ann Seward along with William and Effie Sears and Laura Barton were the only missionaries that remained loyal to Lottie Moon during a doctrinal dispute with Tarleton Perry Crawford that led to dividing the Southern Baptist North China Mission.
 T.P.
 Crawford believed missionaries should be self-supporting, but received criticism for spending excessive amounts of time in subsequent business ventures.
 Crawford brought along most of the North China Southern Baptist missionaries in starting his own mission named Gospel Mission.

 Achievements and later years

 C.W. considered his greatest achievement to be the translation of his influential teacher John Broadus' Commentary on Gospel of Matthew from English into Chinese.
-C.W. and Anna Seward were the parents of Ida Pruitt an influential Westerner involved in Chinese financial aid and development.
+C.W. and Anna Seward were the parents of Ida Pruitt, an influential writer involved in Chinese financial aid and development.
 Anna Seward and C.W. retired from China missions in 1936 and C.W. at that time because the Dean of Baptist Foreign Mission of North America.

 C.W. died on December 27, 1946.

 Most of this article is taken from the Radcliff Finding Aid.
 See link below.